kodarn/Sparsnas/README.md

 * We concluded earlier that it is likely that we're dealing with some sort of XOR-obfuscation.
 Therefore; it is a good time to review the characteristics of the XOR-operation (denoted with the ^ character).
 Some handy facts:

     * Fact 01: Any byte ^ 0x00 will result in the original value.
 That is, 0xAA ^ 0x00 = 0xAA.
 We can use this fact when identifying counters which starts from zero and then increases.
-Lets say we have a 32-bit counter (i.e. 4 bytes) which we find it reasonbly that is starts from zero, but is XOR'ed with an unknown key:
+Lets say we have a 32-bit counter (i.e. 4 bytes) which we find it reasonably that is starts from zero, but is XOR'ed with an unknown key:

     | Packet ID  | Clear text before send | XOR'ed data read in the air  |
     | ---------- |:----------------------:| -----:|